uwcsc/codeybot/docs/SETUP.md

 ![botperms](../assets/botPerms.png)

-5. In your cloned project, create a `dev` folder in `config`, and create a `vars.json` file in it.
-Fill the JSON file with the corresponding values for each of the variables as described in the main README.md.
+5. In your cloned project, navigate to `config/dev/`.
+Duplicate the `vars.template.json` file and rename it `vars.json`.
+Edit the values in `vars.json` as according to the following config variable descriptions.

+- `TARGET_GUILD_ID`: the ID of the guild (server) in which coffee chats are being held.
+- `COFFEE_ROLE_ID`: the ID of the role the bot will use to decide who is enrolled into coffee chats.
+- `NOTIF_CHANNEL_ID`: the ID of the channel the bot will send system notifications to.
+- `ANNOUNCEMENTS_CHANNEL_ID`: the ID of the announcements channel.
+- `OFFICE_STATUS_CHANNEL_ID`: the ID of the office hours channel.
+- `IRC_USER_ID`: the user ID of the irc-bridge bot.

+Note that this file will not be pushed to the remote.

-6. Make an `.env` file in the root folder of the project, and put your Discord bot's token:
+6. Make an `.env` file in the root folder of the project, and put your Discord bot's token, which can be found in the Discord Developer Portal.
+The format of the `.env` file should be as follows.

 ```
 DISCORD_TOKEN=<insert token here>
 ```

-DO NOT REVEAL THIS: ANYONE WITH THIS HAS ACCESS TO YOUR BOT.
+DO NOT REVEAL THIS TOKEN; ANYONE WITH THIS TOKEN CAN CONTROL YOUR BOT.

+Note that this file will also not be pushed to the remote.

 7. Run `yarn` in the root folder of your project to install all the dependencies required.